How long does it take to install a Home Lift from start to finish?

 • Scheduling conflicts: Coordinating carpenters, electricians, and installers can cause minor delays.

-Residential elevator installation in existing homes
+Residential home lift installation in existing homes

 Installers look for unused corners, closets, or stacked spaces.
 A two-story home in Los Angeles might use space near a stairwell, while a multilevel Bay Area home may add a new shaft near the garage.